-Palliative Care is care provided to seriously ill patients that aims to improve quality of life, reduce suffering and provide an extra layer of support to the patient and their family.
-Palliative care is not the same as hospice but embraces the hospice philosophy.
+Palliative Care is care provided to seriously ill patients that aims to improve quality of life, reduce suffering and provide an extra layer of support to the patient and their family from the time of diagnosis.

 Palliative care may be provided at any point during a person’s illness, even right from the time of diagnosis.
-Palliative care is appropriate at any age, at any stage of disease, and along with any other type of treatment a patient may be receiving.
+Palliative care is appropriate at any age, at any stage of disease, and along with other types of treatment a patient may be receiving.

+Consider illnesses like chronic heart or lung disease, HIV/AIDS, multiple sclerosis, the side-effects of chemotherapy.
+Palliative care aims to make these conditions as manageable as possible so they don’t interfere with the patients’ lives.
 Palliative care is offered simultaneously with all other appropriate medical treatment to manage the underlying chronic illness from the time of diagnosis.
-The combination of chronic disease management and palliative care provides the patient with the “best care” blending the art and science of medicine, while recognizing the limits of medicine.
+The combination of chronic disease management and palliative care provides the patient with the “best care” blending the art and science of medicine, while also recognizing the limits of medicine.